CSE232-MSU/CSE232/SYLLABUS.md

 ### Re-Grades

-Requests for re-grading can go in either direction; we are often generous when we first grade something, so please be sure that we did make a mistake before you submit your request.
-On the other hand, our goal is for you to understand the course material, so we will always be willing to explain to you any portion that you are stuck on.
-All requests for regrades must come within one week of the return of the graded item.
-Thereafter, no requests will be considered, so be sure to review your returned assignments promptly.
+We are often generous when we first grade something, so please be sure that we did, indeed, make a mistake before you submit your request.
+All requests for re-grades must come within one week from the return of the graded item.
+No requests will be considered thereafter, so please be sure to review your returned assignments promptly.

 ### Honors